LedgerDomain/idp/rs/idp_core/README.md

 ## To-dos

+-   Probably create an idp API consisting of all the datatypes currently in idp_proto (but not the GRPC-specific ones), and then rename `idp_proto` to `idp_grpc` and make that all GRPC-specific stuff.
+The idea here being that multiple different protocols can be used to implement IDP nodes, such as GRPC, libp2p, JSON-RPC, HTTP REST, etc.
     -   Use protobufs only as a serialization format, not as the in-memory/API format.
 And perhaps only use protobufs for GRPC services.
 Create API structs which are independent of any given serialization format.
 This way, multiple different formats can be used for serialization.
 This is partially motivated by the fact that `prost::Message` implements `Debug`, and one can't override its implementation (e.g. for Sha256Sum, which would ideally be printed as a hex string instead of as a byte array of decimal values).
 -   Make sure that the seal is checked on all sealed values upon transfer between Datahosts.
 -   Add an "has_broken_relations" boolean to the plum_heads table, so that efficient dependency breakage can be tracked.
 Perhaps track the number of expected relations and the number of stored relations.